Malaysia Festivals – Let your holiday coincide with local festivals.

 Malaysia Festival – Kaamatan Harvest Festival in Sabah

 Sabah’s most significant cultural event, the Kaamatan Harvest Festival, occurs annually on the 30th and 31st of May.

 The Harvest Festival is an ancient pagan celebration to thanks for a bountiful rice harvest by the ethnic Kadazan-Dusun.

-The festival has its roots traced to animistic beliefs formerly practiced by the communities.
+The festival has its roots traced to animistic beliefs formerly practised by the communities.

 Today, however, there’s more emphasis on the social side of things with parties in the villages that last throughout the day.